kinnala/scikit-fem/README.md

 ### Unreleased

+- Added: Rewritten `Mesh` base class which is 'immutable' and uses `Element` classes to define the ordering of nodes
-- Added: New shorthands for higher order derivatives when using `ElementGlobal`:
-  `u.grad3` for third order derivatives, `u.grad4` for fourth order derivatices, etc.
+- Added: New names for higher order derivatives in `DiscreteField` when using `ElementGlobal`: `u.grad3` for third order derivatives, `u.grad4` for fourth order derivatices, etc.
+- Added: New quadratic mesh types `MeshTet2` and `MeshHex2`
+- Added: `MeshHex.to_meshtet` to split hexahedral mesh into tets
+- Added: `MeshHex.element_finder` for interpolating finite element functions using `InteriorBasis.interpolator`
+- Added: `Mesh.with_boundaries` to replace `Mesh.define_boundary`
+- Added: `Mesh.with_subdomains`
+- Removed: `Mesh.refine`, `Mesh.scale`, and `Mesh.translate`
+- Removed: `Mesh.define_boundary`
+- Changed: `Mesh.refined` no more attempts to fix the indexing of `Mesh.boundaries` on refine

 ### [2.5.0] - 2021-02-13